'I know how painful this is,' Walz says as he issues 'stay at home' order for Minnesota | Wadena Pioneer Journal

 But others raised concerns about the order and how it could affect businesses in the state.

-“I share the Governor’s concerns about the safety and well-being of all Minnesotans," Minnesota Senate Majority Leader, R-East Gull Lake, said.
+“I share the Governor’s concerns about the safety and well-being of all Minnesotans," Minnesota Senate Majority Leader Paul Gazelka, R-East Gull Lake, said.
 "I also have grave concerns about the Governor’s statewide Stay-at-Home order, and the consequences for the families of Minnesota when their jobs and businesses that provide their livelihood are lost.”

 The Minnesota Department of Health on Wednesday reported that 287 people had tested positive for COVID-19 in Minnesota and 26 were hospitalized due to the illness.
 Another 122 no longer needed to be isolated after recovering from the illness.